 - Cassandra Truth: Naturally, neither John Smith nor Joan Redfern believe Martha when she tells them that the stories in A Journal Of Impossible Things are real.

 - Coconut Superpowers: Invisible spaceships are easy on the FX budget.

-- Deliberate Values Dissonance: Joan Redfern is a product of her time.
-So's John Smith: he sees nothing wrong with a boy being beaten for not working fast enough during machine-gun practice, and assumes that Martha cannot understand the difference between fiction and reality.
+- Joan Redfern is racist, classist, and has internalized misogyny in a time when being openly so is not only accepted, but expected.
+So is John Smith: he sees nothing wrong with a boy being beaten for not working fast enough during machine-gun practice, and assumes that Martha cannot understand the difference between fiction and reality.
 The latter earns him one hell of a slap.

 - Martha and Jenny aren't even allowed in the pub just because they're women, having to drink outside in the freezing cold.

-- Ethnic Menial Labor: It's the Edwardian Era, so Martha can only get a job as a maid.
+- Ethnic Menial Labour: It's the Edwardian Era, so Martha can only get a job as a maid.

-- Fake Memories: With a couple of holes.Joan: Where'd you learn to draw?
+- Fake Memories: With a couple of holes.Joan: Where did you learn to draw?

 Joan: Is that in Ireland?